Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Battery Hill has five active public transport stops, all of which are bus stops.
 These stops are served by three different routes that together facilitate 680 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents located an average of 261 meters from the nearest stop.
-Residents primarily commute outward due to its residential nature, and cars remain the dominant mode of transportation at 92%.
-On average, there are 1.4 vehicles per dwelling in the area.
-According to the 2021 Census, 14.0% of residents work from home, which may be influenced by COVID-19 conditions.
+Transport accessibility is deemed good, with residents on average located 261 meters from the nearest stop.
+Predominantly residential, most residents commute outwards, with cars being the primary mode of transport at 92%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 14% of residents work from home, which may be influenced by COVID-19 conditions.

 The service frequency averages 97 trips per day across all routes, translating to approximately 136 weekly trips per individual stop.